megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-23.png

-Click on New Chat, and select the previously created custom model
+Click on New Chat, and select the previously created custom model **Arcadia Corp AI Services** from the model drop down list.

 ..  image:: ./_static/class5-24.png